ninsteve/ninsteve.github.io/_pages/about.md

 <a target="blank_" href="https://www.uni-magdeburg.de/en/">Otto von Guericke
 University</a> in Magdeburg.
-My main research interest is in the areas of model order reduction, numerical linear algebra, and mathematical software.
+My main research interest is in the areas of model order reduction, numerical linear algebra, scientific computing, and mathematical software.
 </p>